PiedWeb/SeoPocketCrawler/README.md

 Web Crawler to check few SEO basics.

-Use the collected data in your favorite spreadsheet software.
+Use the collected data in your favorite spreadsheet software or retrieve them via your favorite language.

 French documentation available : https://piedweb.com/seo/crawler